 - Single elimination round of 64 match play will begin on Friday morning.

 - The round of 32 is scheduled to begin Friday afternoon.

 - The round of 16 will be played on Saturday morning followed by the quarter-finals that afternoon.

 - The semi-finals will be played on Sunday morning and the finals will be held on Sunday Afternoon.

-- Entrant is required to be a member of the FSGA
+- Male amateurs must be a member of the FSGA

 |Qualifying Fee||Championship Fee|| Exempt Fee

 - Qualifying Fee: Qualifying Fee includes Entry Fee and cart fee.